-4.5 Operation and Function of the Choke Valve Figure 15
+4.5 Operation and Function of the Choke Valve Figure 17

-- 4.5.1 The choke valve is located in the piping along the side of the blast machine.
-Always fully open the choke valve while blasting; open is when the handle is vertical and aligned with the piping, as shown in Figure 15. - 4.5.2 Closing the choke valve while blasting lowers pressure in the pusher line from the pressure in the vessel.
-Closing the valve forces media through the metering valve to clear minor blockage, such as damp media, or it is used to empty the machine, per Section 4.2.
+- 4.5.1 Always fully open the choke valve while blasting; open is when the handle is vertical and aligned with the piping, as shown in Figure 17. - 4.5.2 Closing the choke valve while blasting lowers pressure in the pusher line from the pressure in the vessel.
+Closing the valve forces media through the metering valve to clear minor blockage, such as damp media, or it is used to rapidly empty the machine to change media.